sahn1998/WeatherAnalysis/README.md

 # Technical Description

 We will be using APIs, such as the _Weather Data API_, _Air pollution API_, and _Asthma hospitalization API_, as well as the _wild fire data set_ to read in our data and we will be needing to reshape and reformat all of our APIs in order to answer our specific questions.
-We will using R packages such as  **tidyverse, leaflet, ggplot2, plotly, shiny, highcharter, sunburstR, dygraphs** in order to create creative data visualizations for our project.
+We will using R packages such as  **tidyverse, leaflet, ggplot2, plotly, shiny, sunburstR, dygraphs** in order to create creative data visualizations for our project.